dragonflyoss/website/docs/en-us/api.md

 # APIs Provided by SuperNode

-This topic explains how to use the APIs provided by the [SuperNode](overview/terminology.md) (the cluster manager).
+This topic explains how to use the APIs provided by the [SuperNode](overview/terminology.md).

 ## Registration